 What If I Don’t Have The Strength For Solo Kayak Lifting?

 We assume that you are healthy for this article, with normal strength, average to tall height, and full mobility.

 However, we appreciate that enthusiastic kayakers may struggle with either strength, height, or mobility.
+Loading a kayak alone can be difficult and particularly if you are not loading a lightweight kayak.
 If this is the case, we strongly advise against loading a kayak alone on your roof as you could injure yourself.

 There are plenty of helpful kayak loading systems that can take the struggle off.
 Some of the best innovative kayak loading assist solutions can remove significant weight off the loading process, using extended arms that can lower to the side of the car and support kayak lifting.

 High cars and trucks are likely to affect your lifting techniques.
 You can’t push your kayak safely on a tall roof by yourself.
 However, solo kayak loading on high roofs can be made possible using assisted kayak lifting with side extensions.

 Alternatively, you will find it more accessible to lift with a partner if you need to reach a tall roof.